My experience taking part in research: Annabella

 How were you put in touch with the researchers?

 The researcher met me on arrival.
 They were really friendly and easy to get along with.
-They took me to where the research was taking place.
+They took me to the room where the research was taking place.
 I was surprised to hear singing, the researcher explained there was another study taking place in a different part of the lab!
-The first part of the research involved answering a range of questions about my general health and also about my diabetes.
-The researcher explained everything that would happen including the test that would be undertaken.
-They also explained that they would be the only person who knew my name, as I would be given a unique number that would link to all my test results.
-This is done to keep my anonymity.
+The first part of the research involved answering questions about my general health and my diabetes.
+The researcher then explained the tests that would be undertaken next.
+They also explained that they would be the only person who knew my name, I would be given a unique number that would link to all my test results, to keep my anonymity.

-First, the researcher used a sophisticated looking machine to check my feet for diabetic neuropathy – I’d never seen or experienced such a piece of equipment before!
+First, the researcher used a sophisticated looking machine to check my feet for diabetic neuropathy (nerve damage) – I’d never seen or experienced such a piece of equipment before!

 Did you find out anything new about your health as a result of taking part?